Willard B. Gatewood

 Willard Badgett Gatewood Jr. (February 23, 1931 - October 23, 2011) was a history professor emeritus at the University of Arkansas and an author.

 Gatewood was born on a tobacco farm along Park Springs Road in Caswell County, North Carolina.
-He graduated from George Washington High School in Danville, Virginia.> studied at Duke University where he received his undergraduate, graduate, and doctoral degrees.
+He graduated from George Washington High School in Danville, Virginia.
+He studied at Duke University where he received his undergraduate, graduate, and doctoral degrees.

 He served as Chancellor of the University of Arkansas in 1984 and 1985.
 He helped establish the University of Arkansas Press.
 He served as president of the Southern Historical Association.

 The Amistad Research Center at Tulane University in Louisiana has a few of his papers.
 The Southern Elite and Social Change; Essays in Honor of Willard B. Gatewood, Jr. was published in 2002.